 What is Anorexia Athletica?

-Anorexia athletica, sometimes also called compulsive exercising or 'hypergymnasia', is not formally recognized by standard mental health dictionaries and diagnostic manuals, but it's commonly referred to in literature as being a type of eating disorder that is characterized by excessive and obsessive exercise, combined with calorie restriction.
+Anorexia athletica, sometimes also called compulsive exercising or 'hypergymnasia', is not formally recognized by standard mental health dictionaries and diagnostic manuals, but it's commonly referred to in the literature as being a type of eating disorder that is characterized by excessive and obsessive exercise combined with calorie restriction.
 As a result, a number of health issues can ensue, including:

 - Metabolic problems